umutboz/code-gen-lib/README.md

 ```

 ## code-gen-lib generation programming example
-You should add modules path which your folder path name.
-You can add mustache files and template folder/files
+You should add your module containing your folder pathname to the 'modules' path.
+You can add mustache files and template folder/files in your module path
 ```python
 from lib.enums import MUSTACHE from templateStreaming import TemplateStreaming